 Two months in advance for colored water and small cakes?
 We got a bit puffy chested; booking a full set dinner at The French Laundry was easier!
 But instead of arguing, we fought against our rising testosterone and walked ladylike out of the hotel.
 In fact, we even waited for the doormen to open the doors for us.

 However, do not think acting as ladies made us meek and tealess.
 We quickly made a new tea plan, opting for a recently written up modern tea bar, Sketch.
 Apparently a place called ‘Sketch’ was all us porn watching assertive gals could get into.
 Sketch, however, was a pleasant surprise.
 It was trendy and delicious; better than a snooty old ambience.
-And if the tea cakes and sour jams weren’t noteworthy enough, the bathrooms were.
-Each toilet was a separate porta potty enclosed in a giant white egg.
-Once you closed the door you listened to german language learning tapes.
-A DJ spun outside.

 After spending too much time in Sketch’s toilets, we felt we should once again try for a classier British place.
 We headed toward the cocktail bar at the Ritz.
 The doorman (aka security guards) however wouldn’t let us in.
 Monica was wearing jeans.
 I am typically a huge fan of dress codes for they establish a sense of class and fashion.
 I am not a fan, however, when it applies to my group of friends and implies that we have no class.
 As if on cue, Monica started to unbutton her pants and asked if she would be let in if he took off her jeans under her (Burberry) trench coat.
 The doorman security didn’t find it amusing.
 We turned around, tails between jeaned legs, and decided to go back the next day in couture.
 But in the meantime we needed to save the evening.
 We went to a martini bar at Duke’s hotel where Ian Fleming wrote James Bond and apparently coined the phrase “shaken not stirred.”
 The white coated staff was beyond courteous and wonderfully charming.
 We let them remove our coats, treat us to appetizers, and make us martinis tableside with boutique gin and freshly grated lemons.
 We felt like proper Bond girls.
 Bond girls, after all, maintain a perfect balance of the feminine and feminist.